Coriolanus (film)

+The film premiered at the 61st Berlin International Film Festival, where it was nominated for the Golden Bear, before being released in the United Kingdom and United States on January 20, 2012.
+It received positive reviews from critics, with Fiennes nominated for the BAFTA Award for Outstanding Debut.

 Plot

-In Rome, riots are in progress after stores of grain are withheld from citizens and civil liberties are reduced due to a war between Rome and neighbouring Volsci.
+In an unknown Balkan city-state – "a place that calls itself Rome" – riots are in progress after stores of grain are withheld from citizens and civil liberties are reduced due to a war between Rome and neighbouring Volsci.
 The rioters are particularly angry at Caius Martius, a brilliant Roman general whom they blame for the city's problems.
 During a march, the rioters encounter Martius, who is openly contemptuous and does not hide his low opinion of the regular citizens.
 The commander of the Volscian army, Tullus Aufidius, who has fought Martius on several occasions and considers him a mortal enemy, swears that the next time they meet in battle will be the last.
-Martius leads a raid against the Volscian city of Corioles and during the siege, with much of Martius's unit being killed, Martius gathers reinforcements and the Romans take the city.
+Martius leads a raid against the Volscian city of Corioles; much of Martius's unit is killed, but he gathers reinforcements and the Romans take the city.
 After the battle, Martius and Aufidius meet in single combat, which results in both men being wounded but ends when Aufidius' soldiers drag him away from the fight.

-Martius returns to Rome victorious and in recognition of his great courage, General Cominius gives him the agnomen of "Coriolanus".
+Martius returns to Rome victorious, and in recognition of his great courage, General Cominius gives him the agnomen of "Coriolanus".
 Coriolanus's mother Volumnia encourages her son to run for consul within the Roman Senate.
-Coriolanus is reluctant but he eventually agrees to his mother's wishes.
+Coriolanus is reluctant but eventually agrees to his mother's wishes.
 He easily wins the Roman Senate and seems at first to have won over the commoners as well due to his military victories.
 Two tribunes, Brutus and Sicinius, are critical of his entrance into politics, fearing that his popularity would lead to Coriolanus taking power away from the Senate for himself.
 They scheme to undo Coriolanus and so stir up another riot in opposition to him becoming consul.
 When they call Coriolanus a traitor, Coriolanus bursts into rage and openly attacks the concept of popular rule as well as the citizens of Rome, demonstrating that he still holds the plebeians in contempt.
 He compares allowing citizens to have power over the senators as to allowing "crows to peck the eagles".
 The tribunes term Coriolanus a traitor for his words and order him banished.
-Coriolanus retorts that it is he who will banish Rome from his presence: "There is a world elsewhere".
+Coriolanus retorts that he will banish Rome from his presence: "There is a world elsewhere".